ESMA Guidelines on stress test scenarios under Article 28 of the Money Market Fund Regulation โ Update 2025 (ESMA50-481369926-30585)

 What Changed

-- Complete and submit revised SAQ annually, incorporating new modules on supervisory focuses like ML/FT risks and providing detailed data to REA
+- Complete and submit revised SAQ annually, incorporating new modules on supervisory focuses like ML/FT risks and providing detailed data to REA.

-- Ensure AML/CFT report details methodologies (e
+- Ensure AML/CFT report details methodologies (e.g., sampling techniques) and covers branches/subsidiaries/tied agents.

-- Review prior LFR submissions against this update to align with suppressed redundancies and new emphases
+- Review prior LFR submissions against this update to align with suppressed redundancies and new emphases.

 Key Dates

-31 October 2025 - Issuance date of Circular CSSF 25/897.
+- Issuance date of Circular CSSF 25/897

-Six months after financial year-end - Aligned submission for REA management letter (per amendments in CSSF 23/845 to Circular 22/826).
+end; - Aligned submission for REA management letter (per amendments in CSSF 23/845 to Circular 22/826)

 Compliance Impact